 Ready to get crafting?
 Here are five simple ideas to get you started.

 1) Crinkly stuffed “mice”

 Materials: An old sock, crumpled paper, catnip (optional)

-Ryan suggests using “a sock stuffed with crinkled white paper and tied in a knot at the end … Brutus carries them around and swings them to hit himself all day long.”
+A sock stuffed with crinkled white paper and tied in a knot at the end is simple and easy to make.
+Your cat will carry it around all day long.

 2) Yummy treat dispenser

 Materials: One empty plastic soda bottle, scissors (to cut a hole), your cat’s favorite treats

 This is a great one if your cats like to ‘look’ or hunt for food.
 Get an empty soda bottle.
 (Plastic, of course.)
 Make a small hole, just big enough for dry food to drop out.
 Put about a handful inside and screw the cap back on.
 They love to pat the bottle around and get the rewards!

 Materials: Paper or reusable shopping bags or boxes, catnip (optional)